 Knowing what to expect when the hearing aid selection process starts can help ease some of your decision-making anxiety.
 The more you know ahead of time, the better prepared you’ll be navigating your hearing aid options.

-- Invisible-in-the-canal (IIC): These are tiny hearing aids you place directly in your ear canal.
-The power tends to be on the limited size, but the advantage is that these hearing aids are virtually invisible.
+- Invisible-in-the-canal: These are tiny hearing aids you place directly in your ear canal.
+The power tends to be on the limited side, but the advantage is that these hearing aids are virtually invisible.

-- In-the-canal (ITC): There are some larger models that can sit right inside the hearing aid.
-They aren’t quite as small, but they still tend to be less conspicuous, which is something many individuals like.
+- In-the-canal: They aren’t quite as small as the “invisible” kind, but they still tend to be less conspicuous, which is something many individuals like.

-- Shell-in-the-ear (ITE): Shell in the ear models are those that tend to be a bit larger, sitting comfortably in the opening of the ear canal.
+- Shell-in-the-ear: Shell in the ear models are those that tend to be a bit larger, sitting comfortably in the shell of the ear.
 These tend to be larger and more powerful models–but definitely more noticeable.

-- Behind-the-ear (BTE): Behind the ear models have two distinct sub-assemblies.
+- Behind-the-ear: Behind-the-ear models have two distinct sub-assemblies.
 One subassembly is tiny, sitting in the ear canal.
-Inconspicuous wires connect that tiny bit to a larger piece that sits behind the ears.
+Inconspicuous wires connect that tiny bit to a larger piece that sits behind the ear.
 This style of device can be both powerful and, to a certain degree, less noticeable.
 (They’re popular with children because the earpiece can be easily changed out as the child grows.)

 Each style works best for specific hearing loss ranges, so your hearing test results will help guide you toward particular styles.
 Your hearing specialist will also help make sure to walk you through your options, so you’ll have some help in making the right choice for your level of need.